tareksander/termux-gui-python-bindings/TUTORIAL.md

     time.sleep(5)
 ```

-As you can see, for nested LinearLayouts it is enough to set the height and weight of the nested Layout "WRAP_CONTENT" and 0.
+As you can see, for nested LinearLayouts it is enough to set the height and weight of the nested Layout to "WRAP_CONTENT" and 0.

 [linearlayout2.py](tutorial/linearlayout2.py)<!-- @IGNORE PREVIOUS: link -->